Suhas-Shende/PythonMaterial/sqlinterviewquestions/Readme.md

-12. ### What are the different types of joins in SQL
+15. ### What are the different types of joins in SQL Joins in SQL are used to combine data from two or more tables based on a related column between them.

+    #### Types of Joins:

+    1. INNER JOIN – Returns only matching rows from both tables.
+    2. LEFT JOIN – Returns all rows from the left table and matching rows from the right table.
+    3. RIGHT JOIN – Returns all rows from the right table and matching rows from the left table.
+    4. FULL JOIN – Returns all rows from both tables (matching and non-matching).
+    5. CROSS JOIN – Returns the Cartesian product of both tables (all possible combinations).
+    6. SELF JOIN – Joins a table with itself.

     ### INNER JOIN